Fruit seeds you can eat? Nonsense!

 Now I am not saying that you should go an eat all the seeds I mention below in exorbitant amounts (as with anything – moderation is key) – but I am simply trying to get rid of the myth that eating these seeds isn’t good for you.
 If you happen to consume those 5 apple or pear seeds from a fruit you ate as an afternoon snack, you aren’t going to convulse in some poison-induced seizure.
 In fact, you’ll be just fine.
 A couple times a month I may take a bit of inner portion of an avocado seed (whilst preparing a salad), and eat a bit of it.
 Again, everything in moderation.

-So, without further ado, here are 6 fruit seeds you can eat to improve your health AND prevent cancer!
+Here are 6 fruit seeds you can eat to improve your health AND prevent cancer!

 Who doesn’t love avocados?
 Not only is it one of the most nutrient dense fruits around, but you can eat their seeds too!
 In fact, the seed of the avocado (or the “pit”) is one of the best sources of soluble fibre on Earth, and is rich in antioxidants and potassium.
 The pit contains a small amount of tannins that are only toxic in extremely large quantities (like, who is going to eat 10 avocado seeds in a sitting?
 That would be silly!).